awslabs/aws-lambda-redshift-loader/README.md

 a highly available load framework which doesn't require you manage servers!

 ## Support for Notifications & Complex Workflows

+There are two options for creating complex ELT type data flows with the Lambda Loader.
+The first is to use pre and post-sql commands to prepare, load, and then react to new data being loaded into a table.
+This allows you to set the `presql` and `postsql` portions of the configuration to add SQL statements to manipulate the database as needed, and these statements are run transactionally with the `COPY` command.

-This function can send notifications on completion of batch processing.
+In addition to pre/post-sql, this function can send notifications on completion of batch processing.
 Using SNS, you can then receive notifications through email and HTTP Push to an application, or put them into a queue for later processing.
 You can even invoke additional Lambda functions to complete your data load workflow using an [SNS Event Sources](http://docs.aws.amazon.com/sns/latest/dg/sns-lambda.html) for another AWS Lambda function.
 If you would like to receive SNS notifications for succeeded loads, failed loads, or both, create SNS Topics and take note of their ID's in the form of Amazon Resource Notations (ARN) for later use in the configuration setup.
 An example failure notification message:

 ```